 be found in Chapter 700c of the statutes.)

-custody, care - Access to records of minor child by noncustodial parent
+interests of the child.
+Access to records of minor child by noncustodial

 not granted custody of a minor child shall not be denied the right of access

 to the academic, medical, hospital or other health records of such minor

 child, unless otherwise ordered by the court for good cause shown."